 My research is at the intersection of environmental and development economics, with a focus on how individuals, households, and communities decide to use natural resources and provide public goods.
 Much of my research uses field experiments to test theory and new policy innovations.
-I have done research in numerous countries in Africa, Asia and Latin America, and have ongoing work in South Africa, Uganda, Zambia and Niger.
-I co-chair the Environment and Energy sector at J-PAL and direct the Poverty Alleviation group at emLab.
+I have done research in numerous countries in Africa, Asia and Latin America, and have ongoing work in South Africa, Ghana, Zambia and Niger.
+I co-chair the Environment and Energy sector at the Abdul Latif Jameel Poverty Action Lab at MIT (J-PAL), direct the Poverty Alleviation group at the Environmental Markets Lab at UCSB (emLab), and am an associate editor at the American Economic Review.

 I joined the Bren School after seven years as an Assistant Professor in the Economics Department at Tufts University and a postdoc position at MIT, with the Agricultural Technology Adoption Initiative (ATAI) at J-PAL.
 I have a bachelors degree in Public and International Affairs from Princeton University and a PhD in Public Policy from Harvard University.
 Before graduate school, I spent two years in Lao PDR working for IUCN.